 In June 2005 Kaplan was sentenced to life in prison in Turkey for plotting to overthrow Turkey's secular system with his Cologne-based extremist group, the Union of Islamic Communities, also known as "Hilafet Devleti" (Caliphate State).
-A Turkish Appeals Court unanimously overturned that verdict in November 2005, finding the trial unfair due to procedural deficiencies and inadequate investigation.27 According to Kaplan's lawyer, Husnu Tuna, the cleric was convicted on the basis of evidence from an earlier case in which there was forensic medical evidence indicating that many of the defendants were subjected to torture.28
+A Turkish Appeals Court unanimously overturned that verdict in November 2005, finding the trial unfair due to procedural deficiencies and inadequate investigation.
+According to Kaplan's lawyer, Husnu Tuna, the cleric was convicted on the basis of evidence from an earlier case in which there was forensic medical evidence indicating that many of the defendants were subjected to torture.
+Between the control of the second of the defendants were subjected to torture.